 Let us follow the evolution of an entire cluster of stars through several stages of its lifetime.
-Click on the "Advance in time" button in the Flash animation below to step through the evolution.

-The animation progresses in the following way:
+The presentation progresses in the following way:

 What we see in the sequence is that as a cluster of stars ages, the top of the Main Sequence disappears first.
 The analogy you often hear is that it is like the wick of a candle—as the cluster stars burn out, the Main Sequence gets shorter.
 Therefore, if you can identify exactly what type of star is just now undergoing the transition from Main Sequence to red giant (called the Main Sequence Turn-Off), and if you know how long (theoretically) that it takes stars of that type to use up all of their hydrogen, you can estimate the age of that star.
 Now, because we assume that all of the stars in the cluster formed simultaneously, we can assume that all stars in the cluster have the same age as the most massive star left on the Main Sequence.
 Astronomers frequently use this technique of Main Sequence Turn-Off fitting to estimate the age of star clusters.
 The way this is done in practice is the following: